Hopp til hovedinnhold

 To find a safe, qualified practitioner:

-• Ask specifically about experience with pregnant patients
+• Ask specifically about experience treating pregnant patients

 Acupuncture in Combination With Other Treatments